• Post a Project

 Star Wars Mandalorian on Disney Plus

-While Disney Plus includes a catalog of well-established family favorites, it has also added original content to its repertoire such as WandaVision, She-Hulk Attorney at Law, and The Mandalorian
+While Disney Plus includes a catalog of well-established family favorites, it has also added original content to its repertoire such as WandaVision, Percy Jackson and the Olympians, and The Mandalorian

-In fact, Disney has just named Alisa Bowen as the new president of Disney Plus as the subscription service plans to launch its first Ad Tier.
+In September 2022, Disney named Alisa Bowen as the new president of Disney Plus as the subscription service planned to launch its first Ad Tier.

 What is Disney Advertising?

-How exactly will Disney Plus Ads work?
-You guessed it — Disney + will offer an ad-supported tier at their current price of $7.99/ month, but they will increase the cost of their ad-free tier to $10.99/ month.
+How do Disney Plus Ads work exactly?
+You guessed it — Disney + offers an ad-supported tier at their current price of $11.99/ month, but they increased the cost of their ad-free tier to $18.99/ month.

-Disney Plus's new subscription tiers will be as follows:
+Disney Plus's subscription tiers, as of 2025, are as follows:

-• A Disney Plus Basic subscription (with Ads) will launch at $7.99 per month
+• A Disney Plus Basic subscription (with Ads) launched at $7.99 per month, but is currently $11.99 per month.

 This new change might annoy or frustrate viewers who hadn’t planned on being pitched a new brand of detergent during their annual viewing of The Grinch Who Stole Christmas

-In order to compete with all of the other streaming services that have launched in the past 5 years, Disney Plus is creating a new way to profit from its loyal viewership.
-A new ad tier will reward subscribers willing to pay extra while still making more room on the platform for subscribers who don’t mind viewing some good, old-fashioned sponsored ad content.
+In order to compete with all of the other streaming services that have launched in the past 5 years, Disney Plus knew it was time to find a new way to profit from its loyal viewership.
+Ad tiers reward subscribers willing to pay extra while still making more room on the platform for subscribers who don’t mind viewing some good, old-fashioned sponsored ad content.

-The $3/ month price hike might not seem like much, but the ad tier itself will provide its own powerful revenue stream.
-Hulu, whose ad-supported plan is $8 per month, generated $3.5 billion in advertising revenue from September 2020-21.
+Price hikes might not seem like much, but the ad tier itself will provide its own powerful revenue stream.

-According to Deadline, Chairman of Disney Media & Entertainment Distribution has said:
+In a 2022 Deadline interview, Chairman of Disney Media & Entertainment Distribution said:

 “With our new ad-supported Disney+ offering and an expanded lineup of plans across our entire streaming portfolio, we will be providing greater consumer choice at a variety of price points to cater to the diverse needs of our viewers and appeal to an even broader audience.”